-1. Why the days of non-cloud accounting technology is numbered
+1. The days of non-cloud accounting technology are numbered

-While many major VC firms and family offices have in-house servers and VPN software to allow remote connections and shared folders, if you’re a new entrant into the space, the reality this technology is out of date, you don’t need it, and there are much better—and much cheaper—options available.
-That’s why more and more investors are finding ways to make cloud-based accounting tools such as Xero work for them.
-Xero and other cloud-based solutions give you a clear, real-time view of key financial information from your laptop or your phone, and it makes collaboration between funds, family offices and their investments seamless.
+Many major VC firms and family offices have in-house servers and VPN software to allow remote connections and shared folders.
+But, if you’re a new entrant into the space, the reality is, you don't need this depreciating technology.
+There are much better—and much cheaper—options available.
+For an example, more investors are finding ways to make cloud-based accounting tools, such as Xero, work for them.
+Xero and other cloud-based solutions give you a clear, real-time view of key financial information from your laptop or smartphone, and it makes collaboration between funds, family offices and their investments seamless.

 But what about cybersecurity, I hear you say?
 Fear not!
 Cloud accounting firms use the same world-class security as the CIA.
 Think online banking but with a better interface.

-2. The Joy of Optical Character Recognition (OCR) technology
+2. The wonders of Optical Character Recognition (OCR) technology

 Gone are the days of manually balancing expenses - today’s technology makes it easier and faster for you and your portfolio companies to capture, track and manage finances.
 When combined with cloud accounting software such as Xero, data entry is minimised and, you receive financial information immediately and accurately.

-3. Managing your cap table AND kissing spreadsheets goodbye
+3. You can now manage your cap table WITHOUT spreadsheets

 One of the biggest worries fund managers face is maintaining up-to-date cap tables.
-In the past, most fund managers had teams of analysts working on internal, customised models and processes that required significant resources to keep up to date.
+In the past, most fund managers had teams of analysts working on internal, customised models and processes that required significant resources to update.

-These days, more and more investors are shifting to online tools that enable them to produce pro forma cap tables on the fly.
-This shift to cap table management software helps give investors real-time, automated updates.
-On a single dashboard, they can now see everything from when securities have been issued and a funding round raised to P&Ls and KPIs for each of the companies they’ve invested in.
+These days, investors are using online tools that can produce pro forma cap tables on the go.
+This shift to cap table management software provides investors with real-time, automated updates.
+On a single dashboard, they can now see everything, from when securities have been issued and a funding round raised, to P&Ls and KPIs for each of the companies they’ve invested in.

 4. The platform-isation of back office operations and compliance

-As such, the need for a central point to connect all these tools has become more important than ever.
+The need to connect all these tools has become more important than ever.
 Hence the birth -- and blossoming -- of platforms.
 By drawing together and integrating different tools and technologies, they make it harder for things to fall between the cracks (a common problem with earlier systems that bolted together technologies that didn’t talk to each other) and they greatly increase both productivity and transparency.
 Where did that document go?
 Who is working on task A and when will they be finished?
 Adopt the right technology, and these are no longer questions you’ll need to ask.

 Many companies today use workflow and document storage platforms, such as Zave, to handle their accounting, tax, and corporate secretarial needs.
 On top of utilising AI to drive efficiencies in productivity and to increase transparency, Zave integrates with other tools such as Xero and Receipt Bank, providing its users with a seamless end-to-end solution.
 Perfect for the tech-savvy VC firm or family office that requires up-to-date and accurate financial information for both their own operations and those of the companies they’ve invested in.